Building a Collaborative AI-Driven Content Team: Skills and Roles Needed

 Tools / materials needed

-Practical example: Use an AI to generate 10 topic outlines from a seed keyword, then human-edit 2 for publication — output increases fivefold while quality remains controlled.
+Practical example: Use an AI to generate 10 topic outlines from a seed keyword, then human-edit 2 for publication — output may increase significantly while quality remains controlled.

 Risks, ethics, and governance